Resolver (electrical)

 A resolver is a type of rotary electrical transformer used for measuring degrees of rotation.
 It is considered an analog device, and has digital counterparts such as the digital resolver, rotary (or pulse) encoder.
+A rotating coil induces voltage in two stationary coils, and by comparing the phase of the signal in the two secondaries, the angle can be accurately determined.
+These systems were commonly used in mechanical control systems, for instance, counting the number of revolutions of a screw jack to move an aircraft's flaps to a specific extension.